LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Conclusion

 \section{Conclusion}

-In this study, we identified and addressed a fundamental structural conflict between the extreme morphological anisotropy of ships and the grid-based detection mechanism of standard YOLO architectures.
-Through a rigorous statistical analysis of four major remote sensing datasets, we demonstrated that the conventional deep detection layers (P5) cause severe spatial feature dilution due to excessive striding and receptive field redundancy.
+In this study, we identified a fundamental conflict between the small spatial extent of ships in optical remote sensing imagery and the conventional P3--P5 head configuration of standard YOLO architectures.
+Through a statistical analysis of ship scale distributions across four major remote sensing benchmarks, we showed that the conventional P5 level induces severe feature dilution along the minor axis while its effective receptive field overshoots the major-axis scale of practically all observed ships.

-To overcome these limitations, we proposed LiM-YOLO, an architecture that shifts the feature pyramid configuration from P3-P5 to P2-P4.
-This design aligns the network's prediction granularity with the intrinsic scale of maritime targets, satisfying the sub-pixel preservation condition ($\rho_{minor} \ge 1$) while discarding redundant deep layers.
-Furthermore, we introduced GN-CBLinear to ensure robust gradient flow in auxiliary supervision branches under memory-constrained micro-batch training environments.

-Extensive experiments on four diverse datasets (SODA-A, DOTA-v1.5, FAIR1M-v2.0, and ShipRSImageNet-V1) confirmed that LiM-YOLO achieves state-of-the-art detection accuracy with significantly reduced parameter counts and computational costs compared to existing heavy-weight models.
-Notably, our model demonstrated exceptional capability in resolving small, densely packed, and high-aspect-ratio vessels that were previously overlooked by baseline methods.

-This work establishes that domain-specific architectural alignment is a more effective strategy than blindly scaling up model depth or width.
-We believe LiM-YOLO provides a practical and efficient solution for real-time maritime surveillance systems, paving the way for future research into optimizing neural architectures for specific remote sensing targets.